HennepinCounty/ed-hcds-components/primitives/colorsFullContent.md

 ### Link colors

+This group of colors is used to style links.

 | Property Name           | Value                       | Hex Code                                                                                                  | Usage                            |
 | ----------------------- | --------------------------- | --------------------------------------------------------------------------------------------------------- | -------------------------------- |
 | --hc-link-primary       | --hc-background-interactive | <a href="#"><img src="https://readme-swatches.vercel.app/0047e2?style=round" valign="middle"></a> #0047e2 | Link in default state.           |